maxdesalle/ft_transcendence/README.md

 ## Chat specification
+(things that are not cristal clear in the subject and a decision had to be made)
+### Block:

-Block: applies only to DMs
+applies only to DMs

-    applies both ways (one blocking the other results in the DM beign blocked) users in a blocked DM cannot POST new messages.
+applies both ways (one blocking the other results in the DM beign blocked)

+users in a blocked DM cannot POST new messages.
 But the old ones are still there to be seen.
+(this has been changed from David's original design.
+And it's open to discussion, of course)

-Banned and muted: applies only to Groups
+### Banned and muted:

+applies only to Groups

 Banned: temporarily removed from a group, rejoins automatically after ban time.

 Muted: temporarily cannot POST messages to a group

+### Join a group:
+can only be done to public groups (password protected or not).
+Might need to provide a valid password.

+To join a private group, you need to be added to it by one of the group's admin.

+### Add user to group :
+needs to be done by an admin (public or private group).
+Password not required in this case. (so protecting a private group with password makes little sense)